abhishek-kumar-code/Redfish_Public/RedfishFAQ.md

 Message registries are not only light weight, but make it easy to support internationalization since the management processor does not need to contain the translations.
 Instead, the registry itself can be translated and the client can then display any translations needed.

 One of the things you will notice is that Log Entries, Event Messages, Extended Error Information and Message Registries are all of similar format.
 We are attempting to optimize both the storage in the service and the usage by Clients in keeping all of this information in as similar a format as possible.

+### Why is the Published Message Registry different than the one in the Mockup?
+You'll notice that @odata.context and @odata.id are missing from the published message registry.
+The reason is that this isn't retrieved via an implementation.
+The message registry in the mockup, however, is returned as if from a genuine implementation.
+This it has the URI that it came from as well as the path to metadata within the implementation.

 ## What's a RelatedItem?
 We needed a way to tie together things like sensors with the things they monitor.
 We also needed a way to show member sets, such as in Redundancy.
 URLs are the preferred referencing mechanism, but we needed to reference the individual property within a resource and not a whole resource.
 So we have a RelatedItem, the format of which is possible to be either a JSON Pointer or an OData format.